rocky3xr/docs/coinswap/consolidatingcoins.rst

 3. From the side wallet bar, click **Send**.

-4. In the **Pay To:** field, right click and select **Paste** to paste in the wallet address that you will be consolidating all of your RUPX coins into.
+4. In the **Pay To:** field, right click and select **Paste** to paste in the wallet address that you copied in Step 1.

 5. Click **Open Coin Control**.

 	If you haven't already enabled Coin Control then follow these steps:

 	* From the Rupaya Wallet, click on **Settings**, select **Options**, click on the **Wallet** tab and then click the check-box that says **Enable coin control features**.
-	* This feature will allow you to control your wallet inputs to optimize staking.
+	* This feature will allow you to control your wallet inputs, to verify that all coins are consolidated into a single input, to choose which inputs you send coins from, and to optimize staking.

 6. Click **(un)Select all** and ensure that all of the checkboxes are checked and that none of them are locked.